Karl Koenig, M.D.

 Fellowship, Adult Reconstruction

 After receiving his undergraduate degree at the Massachusetts Institute of Technology, he attended medical school at the Baylor College of Medicine in Houston.
-Koenig completed his residency at Dartmouth-Hitchcock Medical Center (Lebanon, New Hampshire) in orthopedic surgery in 2009 and fellowship training for adult reconstruction at Stanford University Medical Center in 2010.
+Koenig completed his residency at Dartmouth-Hitchcock Medical Center (Lebanon, N.H.) in orthopedic surgery in 2009 and fellowship training for adult reconstruction at Stanford University Medical Center in 2010.
 He has a Master of Science in evaluative clinical sciences from Dartmouth Institute for Health Policy and Clinical Practice, where he began his work on patient outcomes and cost-effectiveness research.
+Koenig is a fellow of the American Orthopaedic Association, American Academy of Orthopaedic Surgeons and American Association of Hip and Knee Surgeons.